Password Policy Best Practices 2025 for Strong Security

 Use Multi-Factor Authentication

 Multi-factor authentication (MFA) is one of the most effective ways to provide additional protection to a password-protected account.
 According to Microsoft, accounts are more than 99.9% less likely to be compromised if MFA is enabled.
-However, a recent GetApp survey found only 55% of respondents use two-factor authentication by default for their business and personal accounts when it is available.

 There are three types of authentication that can be used: